News

 Academics at the University of Sheffield give their expert reaction after Prime Minister Theresa May today (18 April 2017) announced plan to call general election on Thursday 8 June 2017.

-Dr Matthew Wood, Deputy Director of the Crick Centre at the University of Sheffield:
+Dr Matt Wood, Deputy Director of the Crick Centre at the University of Sheffield:

 Aside from the election itself, this morning’s surprise announcement raises interesting questions about how we make big political decisions and who knows what, when and how.
 Should the Prime Minister be required to consult her Cabinet before calling an election?
 How often should elections be held and who should decide when?
 The Fixed Term Parliaments Act was meant to make elections more predictable and prevent market instability, but we had more of that this morning when the PM made her surprise announcement.